scopplestone/testing/docs/userguide/010_installation.md

 ## Prerequisites
 **PICLas** has been tested on various Linux distributions.
 This includes Ubuntu 14.04 LTS, 16.04 LTS and 18.04 LTS, 20.04 LTS 20.10 and 21.04, OpenSUSE 42.1 and CentOS 7.
-For **tested combinations** of prerequisites (HDF5, OpenMPI, CMake etc.) and known problems that may occur, visit Section {ref}`100_appendix:Appendix`.
+For **tested combinations** of prerequisites (HDF5, OpenMPI, CMake etc.) and known problems that may occur, visit Chapter {ref}`100_appendix:Appendix`.

 The suggested packages in this section can be replaced by self compiled versions.
 The required packages for the Ubuntu Linux